 UVA in India: India in Global History

 This January Term course reveals the central role India has played in the long history of globalization, as well as discovering the vast diversity of India’s cultural and environmental heritage.
 The southern coastal state of Kerala is known for its palm-lined beaches and backwaters, a network of canals.
 Inland are the Western Ghats, mountains whose slopes support tea, coffee and spice plantations as well as wildlife.
 For millennia, the Malabar Coast of Kerala was directly in the sights of Arabs, Africans and Europeans for the commodities it offered: exotic spices, cashews, rubber and cotton textiles.
 We will explore the Indian Ocean port of Kochi, discovering the historic role it played in trans-oceanic trade, and its multi-ethnic and religious identity.
 A day trip to Alleppy will highlight Kerala’s canal culture and the distinctive temple architecture of the state.
-For the second half of the course, we will spend several days exploring the Periyar National Forest, a protected environment for tigers, elephants, monkeys, birds and other threatened fauna and flora; as well as tea and spice gardens.
+For the second half of the course, we will spend several days exploring the Munnar Hill Station, Chinnar Wildlife Sanctuary, spectacular waterfalls, a sandalwood forest, as well as tea and spice gardens.
 An evening will be spent experiencing the colorful dance-drama of Kerala known as Kathakali, which typically draws themes from Indian literary classics such as the Mahabharata and Ramayana.
 Kerala is a microcosm of India, yet it stands out from the rest of the Indian states for its forward outlook and innovative approaches to education, social welfare, politics and trade.

 The class will meet in Kochi.
 We will visit historical and cultural sites around Kochi, with a day trip to Alleppy.
-The second half of the course will be in Thekkady, where we will visit locations such as Mattupetty Dam and Chinnar Wildlife Sanctuary.
+The second half of the course will be in Munnar Hill Station, where we will visit locations such as Mattupetty Dam and Chinnar Wildlife Sanctuary.

 India in Global History